yvt/img2text/README.md

     -w <cell-width>
             The width of output characters, only used when `-s` is given without `!` [default: 0.45]

+        --dither-contrast <dither-contrast>
+            Choose the contrast enhancing technique to use for dithering [default: median-quant] [possible values: none, median-quant,
+            equalize]

         --canny-high-threshold <edge-canny-high-threshold>
             A parameter for the Canny edge detector (`-i edge-canny`).